edsml-jw3222/pixel-ratioing-tookit-for-crism/README.md

 ## Introduction

-This tool utilizes the Random Forest model to predict bland pixels and applies pixel ratioing to reduce spectral noise, with the aim of enhancing spectral features.
+This tool utilizes a machine learning model to predict bland pixels and applies pixel ratioing to reduce spectral noise, with the aim of enhancing spectral features.

 ## Usage